KhizarAziz/C3AE_age_estimation_notebook/README.md

 7. pathlib

-## Steps to Download Code & dataset, Load+Preprocess dataset, Train, Test
+## Steps
 I have divided each part into sections.
-Sections are as follows.
+As follows.
 1. Clone repo :  to get the code
 2. Download Datasets :  This will Download datasets and extract into "C3ae_keras/datasets/".
 (Initially contains links of wiki and imdb only, because morph is not publically available)
 3. Preprocess datasets : Go to "preprocess_WIKI-IMDB.py" script first to change "dataset_name" varible to "wiki" or "imdb" for preprocessing coresponding dataset.